Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 2:44 "all those who had believed" See SPECIAL TOPIC: FAITH, BELIEVE, OR TRUST

 ▣ "and had all things in common" This early experiment in "community" was not successful (cf. Acts 4:32-5:11).
-It was not meant to be a universal principle, but an attempt at a loving, mutually supportive community or faith.
-This is a good example that not everything recorded in the Bible is meant to be universally implemented (e.g., patriarchal system, polygamy, holy war)!
+It was not meant to be a universal principle, but an attempt at a loving, mutually supportive community of faith.
+This is a good example that not everything recorded in the Bible is meant to be universally implemented (e.g., patriarchal system, polygamy, holy war, slavery)!
 These early believers had a great love for one another.
 Oh, that we could regain this love and sense of the presence and power of God among us (cf. John 17:11,21,22,23)!!

 2:46 "with one mind" The early church was characterized by this unity of purpose (cf. Acts 1:14; 2:46; 4:24; 5:12).
 This is not to say that they agreed on everything, but that their hearts and minds were knit together in kingdom priorities instead of personal preferences or agendas.